 To say "Sevilla" in English is like pronouncing Paris as "Paree" or Rome as 'Roma' and can come across as pretentious.

 What's Seville's Football Team Called?

-In English, the Seville football team, is usually Sevilla and not Seville, however foreign football team names in English is a black art and even the revered BBC confuse themselves, using the English 'Bayern Munich' (rather than the German 'Bayern München') but using the Spanish 'Sevilla' instead of the English 'Seville'.
+In English, the Seville football team is usually referred to as Sevilla and not Seville.
+However, keep in mind that foreign football team names in English is a black art and even the revered BBC confuse themselves, using the English "Bayern Munich" (rather than the German "Bayern München") but using the Spanish "Sevilla" instead of the English "Seville."
 Decide for yourself what's right!

 Read more about Soccer in Spain.

 What is the correct name for the Basque Country?

 Continue to 5 of 9 below.